algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

  - **Real-Time 3D** : The method of representation of 3D images that appear to be moving in real time.

- - **HMI** : Abreviation of "**H**uman-**M**achine **I**nterface.
+ - **HMI** : Abreviation of "**H**uman-**M**achine **I**nterface".

  - **API** : Abreviation of "**A**pplication **P**rogramming **I**nterface".

  # 2. Introduction

-Harfang  3D is a software developpement company which is dedicated to the creation of human-machine interfaces for various sectors.
-Founded in 2016, its head office is in Orléans (France) and is run by a team with 15 years of experiences in the video game and industrial sector.
+Harfang  3D is a software developpement company which is dedicated to the creation of HMIs (human-machine interfaces) for various sectors.
+Founded in 2016, its head office is in Orléans (France) and is directed by a team with 15 years of experiences in the video game and industrial sector.

 The society is specialized in Real-Time 3D Visualization, they create useful tools to transform the development of real-time 3D imagery in an industrial context.
 Indeed, their goal is to popularize their use beyond entertainment purposes.

-Two developpers of the society, Emmanuel Julien and François Gutherz, want to improve the efficiency of their products.
+Two developers of the society, Emmanuel Julien and François Gutherz, want to improve the efficiency of their products.
 One of their popular project, FABGen, a binding generator used to bring the C++ engine to other languages like Python, Lua or Go.
 However, it needs to be updated for making more polyvalent and available solutions for their customers.
-Indeed, they were taking into account the fact that customers didn't want to learn a new language while testing their products.
+Indeed, they were taking into account the fact that customers didn't want to learn a new programming language while testing their products.

-By the way, the society previously used a popular tool named SWIG which can connect a lot of target languages.
+By the way, the society previously used a popular tool named SWIG which can connect a lot of target languages to the engine.
 Though, it was too old and complex, so they replaced it with FABGen.
-In fact, their creation is trying to solve its predecessor's issue by implementing new features, and its still evolving.
+In fact, their creation is trying to solve its predecessor's issue by implementing new features, and it's still evolving.
 This is the company's duty to complete FABGen's functionalities for improving their creations.

 # 3. Goal of the project